-Before we get too deep in the entry requirements I recommend checking the latest information with the consulate in your home country while planning a trip to Vietnam as information seems to always be changing.
-Also be careful if you decide to organise a visa through a third party agent online as they can be a bit scammy.
+Before we get too deep into the entry requirements I recommend checking the latest information with the consulate in your home country while planning a trip to Vietnam as information seems to always be changing.
+Also, be careful if you decide to organize a visa through a third-party agent online as they can be a bit scammy.

-If you happen to be from the U.S., the UK, Australia, New Zealand and 70+ of other countries, you can now apply for an e-visa online here.
+If you happen to be from the U.S., the UK, Australia, New Zealand, and 70+ other countries, you can now apply for an e-visa online here.
 Be sure to check that every single detail you submit is correct.
 The immigration officials will check everything super closely!
-E-visas cost $25, are single-entry and are valid for 30 days.
+E-visas cost $25, are single-entry, and are valid for 30 days.

 Personally, I did the visa-on-arrival scheme as it seemed slightly less complicated, but only ever so slightly.
-You will have to go through a third party agent to organise a letter of invitation.
+You will have to go through a third-party agent to organize a letter of invitation.
 Here you will pay a $20 processing fee and a $25 stamp fee at the airport.
 Again make sure you will the information out on this one correctly and do so in advance as there are usually processing times.
-Do not leave it to last minute at the airport as you won’t be able to check in to your flight!
+Do not leave it to the last minute at the airport as you won’t be able to check in to your flight!

 You will also be required to show proof of departure when arriving at the airport.
 If you do not have proof of onward travel many travelers use such services as Onward Ticket.
 The company books a legitimate ticket in your name and cancels it after a certain period.
 You just need to pay a small service charge.
 This provides you with an actual ticket for proof of onward travel.
 I have used them before, but remember you still need to leave the country within 30 days of arriving.
 Though this is the perfect amount of time for my 3 week Vietnam itinerary!